Barry S. Crane Esq.

 Prior to joining the firm, Mr. Crane was an associate at a general-practice law firm in Monmouth County, where he maintained a diverse caseload of litigation matters, and simultaneously, a heavy day-to-day transactional practice centric on real estate, liquor licensing, corporate transfers and acquisitions.

-Mr. Crane also served as a Judicial Law Clerk for the Honorable Paul X. Escandon, Presiding Judge of the New Jersey Superior Court’s Special Civil Part in Monmouth County, where he assisted in the adjudication of all special civil, small claims, and landlord-tenant claims filed in the County, and all motions practice therefor.
+Mr. Crane also served as a Judicial Law Clerk for the Honorable Paul X. Escandon, Presiding Judge of the New Jersey Superior Court’s Special Civil Part in Monmouth County, where he assisted to adjudicate all special civil, small claims, and landlord-tenant claims filed in the County, and all motions practice therefor.

 Mr. Crane also served as a Law Assistant for the Suffolk County District Attorney’s Office, and interned with the Office of the New York State Attorney General, United States Attorney’s Office, the County Attorney’s Office (Suffolk, NY), and the Chambers of the Honorable Mark D. Cohen, New York Supreme Court Justice.